tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

 **Overloading** allows us to create multiple constructors in the same class with different parameter lists.

 The compiler automatically provides a no-argument, **default constructor** for any class without constructors.
 This default constructor will call the no-argument constructor of the superclass.
 In this situation, the compiler will complain if the superclass does not have a no-argument constructor so you must verify that it does.
 If your class has no explicit superclass, then it has an implicit superclass of `Object`, which does have a no-argument constructor.

-### normal methods

-A `static` method/attributes can be accessed without creating an object of the class first.
-There's only one copy of the static member, shared across all objects of that class.
-It's good for memory management.
-Nên dùng vừa phải, hợp lý.

-The `main()` method is the starting point of your program.

-- It's `static` because otherwise the compiler would need to make an object out of the class it's in first in order to call it.
-- It's public because otherwise it couldn't be called from the outside.
-- It's void because it can't return a value by design.

 ## Exception and Error Handling